-Recognising the essential role these disciplines play in today's digital and design-oriented labour market, the project seeks to bridge the gap between current educational offerings and skills required in the modern workplace.
+Recognizing the essential role these disciplines play in today's digital and design-oriented labor market, the project seeks to bridge the gap between current educational offerings and skills required in the modern workplace.

-Over the course of 14 months, the project aimed to create a synergy between Italian and Romanian teachers to develop a common curriculum that not only reflects contemporary industry practices, but will also be proactive in anticipating future market trends.
+Over the course of 14 months, the project aimed at creating a synergy between Italian and Romanian teachers to develop a common curriculum that not only reflects contemporary industry practices, but will also be proactive in anticipating future market trends.